patrickbollmann/TeslaSolarCharger/README.md

 Small python script to optimize your tesla electric vehivle charging process in combination with power from a solarsystem using an old PIKO/Kostal solar inverter.

 Start this script after when plugging in your Tesla.
-Charging your EV whil automatically start if enough self produced solar power is available and stops if power is to low.
+Charging your EV will automatically start if enough self produced solar power is available and stops if power is to low.
 This will result in an optimal usage of self produced power and saves cost during Power bought off the grid is much more expensive.

 The threshold which defines "enough power to charge" is set to 3000 watts by default.
 Whis represents charging your Telsa at 230V single phased off a normal wall plug.
 If you are using a Wallbox with higher charge power you might want to change this setting.